gcanahuirev/shadcn-table/README.md

 pnpm dev
 ```

-Open [http://localhost:3000/people](http://localhost:3000/people) with your browser to see the result.
+Open [http://localhost:3000/](http://localhost:3000/) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-## Stack
+# Stack

-- Next
+- Next 14
 - Tailwind
 - UI-Shadcn

-## Features
+- Zod

+# Features for table with shadcn

 - [x] Show Table
 - [x] Dark Theme